-The implementation of technology and automation into your fulfillment strategy not only improves the efficiency of your overall operation, it minimizes the risk of human error and the returns that inevitably follow.
+The implementation of technology and automation into your fulfillment service strategy not only improves the process efficiency of your overall operation, it minimizes the risk of human error and the returns that inevitably follow.

-There are a variety of warehouse management systems to choose from, many of which can be integrated into e-commerce stores or marketplaces so the order fulfillment process can begin the instant an order is placed online.
+There are a variety of warehouse management systems to choose from, many of which can be integrated into an ecommerce business or marketplace so the order processing can begin the instant an order is placed online.

-You can also adapt various capabilities to suit your specific needs and provide value to your customers, such as text message notifications when packages are delivered and/or automatic updates on available inventory.
+You can also adapt various capabilities to suit your specific needs and provide a valuable customer service experience, such as text message notifications when packages are delivered and/or automatic updates on available inventory.